 You may have symptoms of low blood sugar if your blood sugar drops from a high level to a lower level.
 For example, if your blood sugar level has been higher than 17.0 mmol/L for a week or so and the level drops suddenly to 5.0 mmol/L, you may have symptoms of low blood sugar even though your blood sugar is in the target range.
 But if you have had diabetes for many years, you may not have symptoms of low blood sugar until your blood sugar level is very low.

 If your doctor thinks you have low blood sugar levels but you are not having symptoms, he or she may ask you to check your blood sugar more often.
 Your doctor may ask you to check your blood sugar in the middle of the night or to do a 3-day test using a continuous glucose monitor.

 Check your symptoms to decide if and when you should see a doctor.

 Health Tools help you make wise health decisions or take action to improve your health.

-you lose a lot of fluids because of problems like vomiting or fever.
+You can get dehydrated when you lose a lot of fluids because of problems like vomiting or fever.

 Symptoms of dehydration can range from mild to severe.
-For
+For example:

 Severe dehydration means: